donlyckman/ligera-css-framework/README.md

 *Currently in development and not yet ready for actual use*

 # Ligera CSS Framework
-Light-weight, minimal css framework focusing on pwa's
+Light-weight, minimal css framework focusing on pwa's using mobile first approach

 Project Goals
 - Create a minimal framework to use as a starting point for PWA's